itsvictoroyedeji/shopify-sections/README.md

 ## Now it's time to add your new power-up sections.
 Here's how to do it:

-1. Figure out which power-up from above you want to use.
+1. Figure out [which power-up from above][1] you want to use.
 In this example we'll add all of them.

 2. In Shopify's code editor, under the `sections` folder, click `+ Add a new section`.